Learning subgaussian classes : Upper and minimax bounds: Introduction and main results

-Theorem C is more classical and follows from Theorem~2.5 in \cite{MR2724359} or from \cite{yang_barron99}, though the proof presented here is new, and we feel it is more transparent than existing proofs.
-An added value is that it follows the same path as the proof of Theorem A$^\prime$, and thus gives a scheme that may be used to prove lower bounds at every confidence level.
+Theorem B is known, and may be derived from Theorem~2.5 in \cite{MR2724359} or from \cite{yang_barron99}.
+The proof presented here is new, and follows the same path as the proof of Theorem A${}^{\prime}$.